thoughtbot/bourbon/readme.md

     gem install bourbon

-From the terminal, change the directory to where you want to generate the bourbon folder and files:
+Change the directory to where you want to generate the bourbon folder and files:

     cd project_name/stylesheets/sass/